makefu/magnets/README.md

 [Quote from XKCD](http://xkcd.com/512/)

-The name is was borrowed from [the 'fucking magnets' meme](http://knowyourmeme.com/memes/f-cking-magnets-how-do-they-work).
+The name was borrowed from [the 'fucking magnets' meme](http://knowyourmeme.com/memes/f-cking-magnets-how-do-they-work).

 Used node.js libraries:
 =======================